-In Puerto Iguazú (Argentinian side), the main gay friendly bar at the moment is (note Mango Chill has now permanently closed):
+In Puerto Iguazú (Argentinian side), the main gay friendly bar at the moment is:

 - Puerto Bambu Restobar: one of the most popular restobars in Puerto Iguazú, great for people watching.
 They serve pretty decent food and some excellent cocktails.
 There's a giant bamboo verandah where you can sit and listen to reggae.
 Bambu is located at Avenue Brasil 96 and is open every day from midday until midnight (later on weekends).

-In Foz do Iguaçu (Brazilian side), the main gay friendly bars are:
+In Foz do Iguaçu (Brazilian side), the main gay friendly bar is:

 - Zeppelin Old Bar: one of the most popular hangouts in Foz do Iguaçu, particularly on weekends.
 We love the music theme here, from the decoration to the menu where the dishes are named after and inspired by famous rock bands.
 Zeppelin is located on Major Raul de Matos Street 222 and is only open Wednesday-Saturday until around 2am.

 Thrill-seekers will be excited to know that you can do a tandem skydive over the Three Frontiers Landmark.
 Departing from the Brazil side you will then dive over the point where Brazil, Argentina and Paraguay meet.